alexwibowo/KubernetesDemo/README.md

 With this, we are done with the backend!

-# MongoExpress Deployment
+## MongoExpress Deployment

 Now we are going to add a front end to our MongoDB backend.
-First thing first, lets create the deployment for mongo express.
-We are creating ```mongoexpress-deployment.yml```.
+First thing first, lets create the deployment for mongo express (```mongoexpress-deployment.yml```).

 First thing first, lets go to Dockerhub to see the image for mongo-express (https://hub.docker.com/_/mongo-express).
 A few things :
 * mongo express is listening on port 8081